Editor’s Note: This post was originally published in May 2015 and was updated for accuracy and comprehensiveness on August 2, 2017.

 3. Customer Value (CV)

 Before there is customer lifetime value, there is just customer value.
 This is the value of a customer’s average order multiplied by their purchase frequency.
-This gives you a value of a customer during a week, month, or year depending on the time frame you used to calculate average order value (AOV) and purchase frequency (f).
+This will give you the value of a customer during the time frame you used to calculate average order value (AOV) and purchase frequency (f), which for us was 1 year.

 Now that we have the variables we need, we can look at how to discover the lifetime value of each customer!
 Here is the simplest way to calculate your store’s CLV: